ahnguyen17/CompassAI/memory-bank/activeContext.md

 ## Next Steps
 - Update `progress.md` in the Memory Bank.
-- Present the completed task (dropdown contrast fix) to the user.
+- Present the completed task (dropdown color update) to the user.

 ## Active Decisions and Considerations
-- Addressed low contrast issue in the model dropdown for light mode by setting a specific dark text color (`#333`) for the `.modelItem` class.
-Dark mode styles were already handled separately and remain unchanged.
+- Updated the light mode text color for model dropdown items to `#34495e` based on user request and image provided.